dbasrai/dbasrai.github.io/shrek_instructions.md

 Then use the command `tmux a -t NUMBER`, replacing number with just the number checked above (usually `1`).
 This will allow you to re-enter your tmux session.

-## finished training
+## finished training, analyze videos

+once training is finished, we want to analyze our videos and created a labeled video.
+Your ipython should still be open i believe at this point, and if so, run the following commands.

+`deeplabcut.analyze_videos(config)`

+might take a little.

+`deeplabcut.create_labeled_video(config, draw_skeleton=True)`

+## closing tmux

-Once training is finished, we want to close our tmux session in order to make sure we're no longer using the GPU.
+Once training/analyzing/labeling is finished, we want to close our tmux session in order to make sure we're no longer using the GPU.

 Use `Ctrl-B, D` in order to detach from your tmux session.